 Mammography uses special X-ray images to detect abnormal growths or changes in the breast tissue.

-Using a machine and X-ray film made especially for breast tissue, a technician compresses the breast and takes pictures from at least two different angles, creating a set of images for each of your breasts.
+Using a digital X-ray machine made especially for breast tissue, a technician compresses the breast and takes pictures from at least two different angles, creating a set of images for each of your breasts.
 This set of images is called a mammogram.
 Breast tissue appears white and opaque and fatty tissue appears darker and translucent.

 In a screening mammogram, the breast is X-rayed from top to bottom and from side to side.
 A diagnostic mammogram focuses in on a particular lump or area of abnormal tissue.